shafei/shafei.github.io/_pages/about.md

 My research interests are Artificial Intelligence/Machine Learning (AI/ML), and AI for Science/Scientific Machine Learning (SciML), with a specific application focus on AI for Weather and Climate Science.
 At Google Research, I lead a team of scientists and engineers, working in those directions.

-Previously, I was a Professor of Computer Science at University of Southern California (USC).
+I was a Professor of Computer Science at University of Southern California (USC).
 I no longer admit students and postdocs there.
 So please do not inquire those opportunities with me.